blackfin/raspberry-pi-secure-cam/README.md

 # Nginx setup

 Use Ubuntu or some ubuntu flawor.
-First remove apache:
+First remove apache if it installed:
 `sudo apt remove apache2`
 and then install nginx
 `sudo apt install nginx`

-Backup nginx and build it from source for support streaming `sudo mv /usr/sbin/nginx /usr/sbin/nginx.old`
+Backup nginx and build new from source for support streaming operation `sudo mv /usr/sbin/nginx /usr/sbin/nginx.old`

 # Install support packages: